Mailchimp vs Mailerlite: The email marketing stand-off

 Advantage: Mailerlite

 Both platforms offer free plans.
-Mailchimp offers up to 2,000 contacts with a limit of 10,000 emails per month and Mailerlite includes up to 1,000 contacts, with a limit of 12,000 emails sent per month.
+Mailchimp offers up to 500 contacts with a limit of 1,000 emails per month for free, while Mailerlite’s free plan includes up to 1,000 contacts with a limit of 12,000 emails sent per month.
+Mailchimp also lets you try their Essentials and Standard plans free for one month.

 Mailerlite is the clear winner due to its affordability and simple pricing structure.
 You’re either on a free plan or you’re not and you’ll know exactly what your cost is as you scale up.